xpqz/dyalog-docs/release-notes-v19-0/docs/introduction/announcements.md

 For more information, see [Search Functions and Hash Tables](../../../programming-reference-guide/introduction/search-functions-and-hash) and [Hash Array](../../../language-reference-guide/the-i-beam-operator/hash-array).

-For more information, see
-Programming Reference Guide:

-Search Functions and Hash Tables and
-Language Reference Guide:

-Hash Array.

 The proposed size increase may potentially cause `WS FULL` errors or may change the frequency of workspace compactions.

 To allow the user to evaluate the effect of this future change on their applications, two new I-beam functions have been provided.
 These functions increase the space allocated to the internal tables for the sole purpose of testing these potential effects.
 The new I-beams may affect performance either directly or by triggering a change of algorithm, but should not be used for that sole purpose since performance degradation in some cases cannot be excluded.
 See [Hash Table Size](../language-reference-changes/hash-table-size.md) and [Lookup Table Size](../language-reference-changes/lookup-table-size.md).